There is a very nice web-based javascript version of

 Do not use “or” in Chapter 2, instead use || in Javascript.
 Same for “and” and &&.

-On iPad turn off smart quotes: Go to Settings - General - Keyboard, and toggle off “Smart Punctuation”.
+On iPad turn off smart quotes if you want to code in Scheme: Go to Settings - General - Keyboard, and toggle off “Smart Punctuation”.

 Or use (define my_atom (quote atom)).